ibm-cloud-docs/iaas-vpn/about-vpn.md

 # About VPN

 VPN access enables you to manage all servers and services associated with your account, remotely, over the IBM Cloud private network.
-A VPN connection from your location to the private network allows unlimited file transfers, out-of-band management, and server rescue through an encrypted VPN tunnel.
+A VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.

 Communicating using the private network is inherently more secure.
 It gives you the flexibility to limit public access while still being able to manage your servers.
 Any user on your account can be given VPN access, which is available as both SSL and PPTP.
 VPN interactions through the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/) allow for VPN access customization at the user level.